-Note N - CONCENTRATIONS
+Note 15 - CONCENTRATIONS

-In 2004, we had two customers that individually accounted for more than 10% of our total sales.
+In 2005 we had no customers that individually accounted for more than 10% of our total sales as compared to 2004 where we had two customers that individually accounted for more than 10% of our total sales.
 One customer accounted for 17% of net revenues and the other accounted for 15%.
-For the year ended December 31, 2003, one company represented approximately 21% of net revenues.
+In 2003 one customer represented approximately 21% of net revenues.

+For the year ended December 31, 2005, approximately 49% of the Company's net revenues were made to customers in the United States and approximately 51% of the Company's net revenues were made to international customers.
 For the year ended December 31, 2004, approximately 78% of the Company's net revenues were made to customers in the United States and approximately 22% of the Company's net revenues were made to international customers.
-For the year ended December 31, 2003, approximately 70% of the Company's net revenues were made to customers in the United States and approximately 30% of the Company's net revenues were made to international customers.
+For the year ended December 31, 2003, approximately 70% of the Company's net revenues were made to customers in the United States and approximately 30% of the Company's net revenues were to international customers.

+At December 31, 2005, there were 2 customers which comprised 31% of the outstanding accounts receivable.
 At December 31, 2004, there were 3 customers which comprised 50% of the outstanding accounts receivable.

-The Company purchases principally all of its silicon wafers from Taiwan Semiconductor Manufacturing Company Ltd.
+The Company purchases principally all of its silicon wafers from a single supplier located in Taiwan.